jbaayen/rto-rtc-comparison-site/index.md

 The characteristics of the reach and the boundary conditions are identical to those in a [previous benchmark](https://publicwiki.deltares.nl/download/attachments/138543226/Baayen_2019-09-13%20Comparison%20Optimization%20Methods.pdf?version=1&modificationDate=1571401624947&api=v2).

+The benchmark problem is single-objective.
+The objective is to keep the up- and downstream water levels as close as possible to a reference water level of 0 m above datum.

 In order to make a fair comparison, GPU acceleration features of RTO / Gorilla were disabled for this benchmark.

 ### Results

-If we plot objective function values against the number of water level discretization points, we see straight away that RTC-Tools 2.3.2 does *not* find global optima:
+If we plot objective function values against the number of water level discretization points, we see straight away that RTC-Tools 2.3.2 does *not* find global optima (lower values are better):

 ![alt text](images/perf.svg "Performance")